 * 0X XX XX XX XX for domestic calls

-* XX or XXX for emergency numbers
+* 112 or 999 for emergency services

 * 00 XX ...
 XX for international calls

 You do not need to dial "0" or any other special code to make an external phone call.

-Calls to landlines and mobile phones in Australia are included in your regular plan.
+Calls to landlines and mobile phones in the UK are included in your regular plan.

-In addition to the calling options listed above, your Account Administrator can activate a Prepaid Account that will allow all enduser employees to draw upon that account to make calls to international numbers and to directory services.
+In addition to the calling options listed above, your Account Administrator can activate a Prepaid Account that all end-user employees can use to make calls to international numbers and to directory services.

 ## Calling international numbers

-If there are sufficient funds in your Prepaid Account, you can take advantage of the low international calling rates that Ooma offers by dialling 00, followed by the country code and phone number.
+If there are sufficient funds in your Prepaid Account, you can take advantage of Ooma’s low international calling rates by dialling 00 followed by the country code and phone number.

 You will hear the Prepaid Account balance before your call is connected, letting you know that sufficient funds are available to complete your call.